 Returning to Malawi

-After completing his Master of Public Health, McDonald is now working as a lecturer in adult health at the University of Malawi.
+After completing his Master of Public Health, McDonald is now working as a lecturer in adult health at the Kamuzu University of Health Sciences (KUHes) in Malawi.

 “This is a university that merges the School of Medicine and School of Nursing.
 I got this job because of my research major in noncommunicable diseases.
 I believe that AUT equipped me well to handle any health-related job in Malawi and beyond.

 “I’ve recently also been given the opportunity to participate in a year-long PhD exchange programme between my local university and Cardiff University in the UK.
 A lot of candidates competed for this opportunity, but I was chosen in the end.
-I did the first year of my PhD in Cardiff, and am now continuing my studies through the University of Malawi.
+I did the first year of my PhD in Cardiff, and I am now continuing my studies through my local university.
 I’m also proud of recently being recognised as a New Zealand ambassador by the New Zealand High Commission in Pretoria, South Africa.”

 Despite tight schedules at his workplace, McDonald has managed to sustain his research life.

 “This has been possible because of the ongoing collaboration with AUT staff, particularly Dr Cath Conn.
 I cherish the fruitful collaboration I have with Dr Cath Conn.
-Recently, we submitted a paper for the International Visual Methods Conference (IVMC) held in Cape Town later this year.
-The paper has been accepted for presentation, and we’re both excited to present at the conference.”
+Recently we submitted a paper for the International Visual Methods Conference (IVMC) held in Cape Town later this year.
+The paper was accepted for presentation, and we had a great time sharing our project with the wider research community.”